n-bruno/PasswordHasher/README.md

 # PasswordHasher
-A C# Class to hash a pasword with a salt
+A C# class to hash a password with a salt.